KevinNovak/Friend-Time/docs/misc/self-hosting.md

 ## Running

-You can run Friend Time in 4 different modes:
+You can run the bot in multiple modes:

 1. Normal Mode
     * Type `npm start`.